-Special Survey No. 1 Special Survey No. 2 Special Survey No. 3 Special Survey No. 4 and Subsequent 1.
-Selected shell frames in one forward and one aft cargo hold and asso- ciated 'tween deck spaces (1) Selected shell frames in all cargo holds and 'tw-een deck spaces (1) 1.
-All shell frames in the forward lower cargo hold and 25 % frames in each of the remaining cargo holds and 'tween deck spaces including upper and lower end attachments and adjacent shell plating (1) 1 .
-All shell frames in all cargo holds and 'tween deck spaces including upper and lower end attachments and adjacent shell plating (1) 2.
-One selected cargo hold transverse bulkhead (2) One transverse bulkhead in each cargo hold (2) 2.
-All cargo hold transverse bulkheads (2) 2.
-All cargo hold transverse bulkheads (2) Forward and aft transverse bulkhead in one side ballast tank, including stiffening system (2) 3.
-All transverse bulkheads in ballast tanks, includ- ing stiffening system (2) All transverse bulkheads in ballast tanks, including stiffening system (2) One transverse web with associated plating and framing in two representative ballast tanks of each type (i.e. topside, hopper side, side tank or double bottom tank) (3) All transverse webs with associated plating and framing in each ballast tank (3) All transverse webs with associated plating and framing in each ballast tank (3) 3.
-All cargo hold hatch covers and coamings (plating and stiffeners)(4) All cargo hold hatch covers and coamings (plating and stiffeners)(4) All cargo hold hatch covers and coamings (plating and stiffeners)(4) All cargo hold hatch covers and coamings (plating and stiffeners)(4) Selected areas of all deck plating and underdeck structure inside line of hatch openings between cargo hold hatches (5) All deck plating and underdeck structure inside line of hatch openings between cargo hold hatches (5) All deck plating and underdeck structure inside line of hatch openings between cargo hold hatches (5) Selected areas of inner bottom plating (6) 7.
-All areas of inner bottom plating (6) 7.
-All areas of inner bottom plating (6) NOTEO)
+Special Survey No. 1 Special Survey No. 2 Special Survey No. 3 Special Survey No. 4 and Subsequent Selected shell frames in one forward and one aft cargo hold and associated 'tween deck spaces (1) 1.
+All shell frames in the forward lower cargo hold and 25 % frames in each of the remaining cargo holds and 'tween deck spaces including upper and lower end attachments and adjacent shell plating (1) upper and lower end at- tachments and adjacent shell plating (1) 2.
+One selected cargo hold transverse bulkhead (2) 2.
+One transverse bulkhead in each cargo hold (2) All cargo hold transverse bulkheads (2) All cargo hold transverse bulkheads (2) Forward and aft transverse bulkhead in one side ballast tank, including stiffening system (2) All transverse bulkheads in ballast tanks, including stiffening system (2) 4.
+One transverse web with associated plating and framing in two representative ballast tanks of each type (i.e. topside, hopper side, side tank or double bottom tank) (3) associated plating and framing in each ballast All cargo hold hatch covers and coamings (plating and stiffeners)(4) 5.
+All cargo hold hatch covers and coamings (plating and stiffeners)(4) 5.
+All cargo hold hatch covers and coamings (plating and stiffeners)(4) 5.
+All cargo hold hatch covers and coamings (plating and stiffeners)(4) 6.
+Selected areas of all deck plating and underdeck structure inside line of hatch openings between cargo hold hatches (5) derdeck structure inside line of hatch openings derdeck structure inside line of hatch openings 7.
+Selected areas of inner bottom plating (6) 7.
+All areas of inner bot- tom plating (6) 7.
+All areas of inner bottom plating (6) (NOTES)

-- 1) (\1) to (\6) means as follows and are illustrated for the general drawing for Close-up Survey area in Annex 1-6, 1 (1) of the Guidance - (\1) Cargo hold transverse frames - (\2) Cargo hold transverse bulkhead plating, stiffeners and girders - (\3) Transverse web frame or watertight transverse bulkhead in ballast tanks - (\4) Cargo hold hatch covers and coamings.
-Subject to cargo hold hatch covers of approved design which structurally have no access to the internals, Close-up Survey/thickness measurement shall be done of accessible parts of hatch covers structures. - (\5) Deck plating and underdeck structure inside line of hatch openings between cargo hold hatches - (\6) Inner bottom plating - 2) Close-up Survey of cargo hold transverse bulkheads is to be carried out at the following levels: - · Immediately above the inner bottom and immediately above the 'tween decks, as applicable - Mid-height of the bulkheads for holds without 'tween decks - Immediately below the main deck plating and 'tween deck plating
+- 1) (1) to (6) means as follows and are illustrated for the general drawing for Close-up Survey area in Annex 1-6, 1 (1) of the Guidance - (1) Cargo hold transverse frames - (2) Cargo hold transverse bulkhead plating, stiffeners and girders - (3) Transverse web frame or watertight transverse bulkhead in ballast tanks - (4) Cargo hold hatch covers and coamings.
+Subject to cargo hold hatch covers of approved design which structurally have no access to the internals, Close-up Survey/thickness measurement shall be done of accessible parts of hatch covers structures. - (5) Deck plating and underdeck structure inside line of hatch openings between cargo hold hatches - (6) Inner bottom plating - 2) Close-up Survey of cargo hold transverse bulkheads is to be carried out at the following levels: - · Immediately above the inner bottom and immediately above the 'tween decks, as applicable - Mid-height of the bulkheads for holds without 'tween decks - Immediately below the main deck plating and 'tween deck plating

-Table 1.2.9 Minimum requirements for thickness measurements at Special Survey of General Dry Cargo Ships
+Table 1,2,9 Minimum requirements for thickness measurements at Special Survey of General Dry Cargo Ships